Xunnamius/xscripts/docs/src/commands/project/renovate/variables/renovationTasks.md

 #### github-rename-repo.longHelpDescription

-> `readonly` **longHelpDescription**: `"This renovation will rename the remote origin repository, rename (move) the repository directory on the local filesystem, and update the remotes in .git/config accordingly."`
+> `readonly` **longHelpDescription**: "This renovation will rename the remote origin repository, rename (move) the repository directory on the local filesystem, and update the remotes in .git/config accordingly.\n\nIf the origin repository cannot be renamed, the rename attempt will be aborted and no local changes will occur."

 #### github-rename-repo.requiresForce